lnphng/Data-Analyst-with-R/README.md

 Through interactive exercises, I get hands-on with `ggplot2` and `tidyverse` packages like `dplyr` and `readr`.

-Develop your data manipulation and exploratory data analysis skills by working with a wide range of real-world datasets, including everything from Australian population figures to Netflix films.
+Develop data manipulation and exploratory data analysis skills by working with a wide range of real-world datasets, including everything from Australian population figures to Netflix films.

 ## Introduction to the Tidyverse